Error323/astroprog/info/10 Syllabus.md

 ## Welcome to Basic Linux and Coding for Astronomy and Astrophysics
 This course website will be updated regularly.

-Questions about the course can be sent to Thijs Coenen <t.coenen@uva.nl>
+Questions about the course can be sent to Folkert Huizinga <f.huizinga@uva.nl>

 ## About this website
 The course Basic Linux and Coding for Astronomy and Astrophysics 2015-2016